API Key Management

 | IP restrictions | Optional | Not allowed |

 The key prefix (sk_ or pk_) is embedded in the key string itself and validated on every request.
-A pk_ key that somehow acquires admin permission will be rejected at creation time.
+A pk_ key that requests write or admin permission is rejected by policy validation.

 Ownership Model